 The current global system is marred by inequality and insecurity and Dr. ElBaradei believes it is not sustainable.
 He sees the inextricable linkage between under-development, inequity and insecurity and believes a change of mindset is vital if we are to save ourselves from self destruction.

 Dr. ElBaradei served three terms as Director General of the IAEA, an intergovernmental organization, part of the United Nations system, with a mandate to make nuclear technology available for peaceful purposes and to prevent the spread of nuclear weapons.
 During his tenure, Dr. ElBaradei pioneered measures to strengthen the non-proliferation regime and was a staunch advocate of nuclear disarmament.
-He also made a priority of promoting the peaceful uses of nuclear power for development to redress inequality and help lift the one third of humanity who live on under two dollars a day out of poverty.
+He also made a priority of promoting the peaceful uses of nuclear power for development to redress inequality and help lift almost half of humanity who live on under two dollars a day out of poverty.

 In October 2005, Dr. ElBaradei and the IAEA were jointly awarded the Nobel Peace Prize "for their efforts to prevent nuclear energy from being used for military purposes and to ensure that nuclear energy for peaceful purposes is used in the safest possible way."
 In its citation, the Norwegian Nobel Committee referred to the IAEA’s work as being of "incalculable importance", describing Dr. ElBaradei as an "unafraid advocate" of new measures to strengthen the nuclear non-proliferation regime.